anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="9.-Visualize-the-single-day">9.
-Visualize the single day<a class="anchor-link" href="#9.-Visualize-the-single-day"> </a></h2><p>We will make a plot to visualize the positive, negative and neutral scores for a single day of trading and a single stock.
+<h2 id="Visualize-the-single-day">Visualize the single day<a class="anchor-link" href="#Visualize-the-single-day"> </a></h2><p>We will make a plot to visualize the positive, negative and neutral scores for a single day of trading and a single stock.
 This is just one of the many ways to visualize this dataset.</p>
 </div>
 </div>
 </div>